-Flu viruses are literally classified by ABC’s.
-Influenza A and B are the most common types of viruses.
-These strains not only cause the annual seasonal flu, they are also responsible for occasional pandemics linked to new strains.
-A viruses are classified by subtypes based on differences in surface proteins.
-Unlike B viruses, the A strains can occur in both animals and humans.
+Flu viruses are classified into three groups: A, B and C. Influenza A and B are the most common types of viruses.
+These strains cause the annual seasonal flu.
+They’re also responsible for occasional pandemics linked to new strains and subtypes.
+Influenza A viruses have subtypes H and N based on differences in surface proteins.
+Unlike B viruses that only infect humans, A strains can cross between species.

-Influenza C is not as common as A and B strains, and it isn’t related to the seasonal flu.
+Influenza C is not as common as A and B strains.
+It isn’t related to the seasonal flu or large scale outbreaks.
+Symptoms of influenza C are much more mild.
 The annual flu vaccine doesn’t offer protection against C viruses.

 In addition to flu classifications, it’s also important to understand how new viruses form.
-Each type of flu is based on genetic changes.
-This explains how some viruses can start in animals and eventually make their way into the human population.
-Most flu viruses start in birds, and then make their way to pigs before affecting humans.
+Each type of flu evolves based on genetic changes.
+This explains how some viruses can start in animals and eventually end up causing illness in humans.

-Seasonal flu viruses stem from A and B influenza.
-Such strains are responsible for the miserable flu symptoms many Americans experience every fall and winter, including:
+Influenza A and B are responsible for the miserable flu symptoms many Americans experience every fall and winter, including: